UNDERSTANDING civil rights and civil liberties

-Civil rights law deals with situations where a government actor violates the rights of a citizen.
-Many of the most widely publicized civil rights cases involve police violence, because the footage of such incidents has become a regular feature of news broadcasts.
-But civil rights issues arise from many other situations where the government has power, including in jails, prisons, schools, and public meetings, as well as in regulation of core rights like religious practice, the right to protest, and the right to bear arms.
+The law of civil rights and civil liberties deals with situations where a government actor itself violates the law, either by taking action against a citizen in a way that is illegal or denying the citizen the right to exercise legal rights.
+Many of the most widely publicized cases in this area involve police violence, because the footage of such incidents has become a regular feature of news broadcasts.
+But civil rights and civil liberties can be at stake in many other situations where the government has power, including in jails, prisons, schools, and public meetings, as well as in regulation of core rights like religious practice, the right to protest, and the right to bear arms.

 These cases are a proving ground for Americans’ most basic rights.